Asteroid Drift Inefy interactive lab / Vector run

 Touch

-Hold Left/Right to rotate, hold Thrust to move, tap Fire for shots, and hold Shield to absorb hits while energy drains.
+Hold Left/Right/Thrust, tap Fire, and hold Shield while energy drains.

 Scoring